TheAngryByrd/MiniScaffold/README.md

 * BUGFIX: Fixes that silly oversight
 ```

-* You can then use the `Release` target to make a commit bumping the version, publish the pacakge to nuget and push a git tag!
+* You can then use the `Release` target This will:
+    * make a commit bumping the version:  `Bump version to 0.2.0`
+    * publish the pacakge to nuget
+    * push a git tag

 ```
 ./build.sh Release